 Remember, you’ll be using it for years, and it is almost an extension of your career as a developer.

 There are modular keyboards that allow you to remove some of its parts when you don’t need them, giving you more desk space for other stuff.

 Others include an open-source code that makes it easier for you to configure the software based on the features that you want it to have.

 Customizable Switches and Key Caps

-Customizing your keyboard’s switches and keycaps are nice-to-haves.
-Customized keycaps will make your keyboard more personalized and help you create markers that make it easy for you to type when programming.
+Customizing your keyboard’s switches and keycaps is nice to have.
+Customized keycaps will make it more personalized and help you create markers that make it easy to type when programming.

 They help you improve your typing speed, but a keyboard without them doesn’t mean it’s bad for programming.